MHM-lab/MHM-lab.github.io/_pages/moving_to_jena.md

 - [TV-L Salary Calculator](https://oeffentlicher-dienst.info/c/t/rechner/tv-l/west?id=tv-l-2025)
 - [Numbeo: Cost of Living Jena](https://www.numbeo.com/cost-of-living/in/Jena)

 ***You can check living costs in Jena for a data-driven overview***.
 What matters are living costs, median salaries, and returns on capital—figures that reflect conditions for most people, not just top earners.
-By this measure, Jena stands out: costs are about half of other cities in Germany (e.g. Munich, Stuttgart, Tübingen, Berlin, Hamburg, [compare yourself!](https://livingcost.org/cost)) while average salaries are comparable or higher.
+By this measure, Jena stands out: costs are about half of other cities in Germany (e.g. [compare yourself!](https://livingcost.org/cost)) while average salaries are comparable or higher.
 Add reliable daycare, strong social services, healthcare, efficient local government, and affordable public spaces, and you get a city that thrives on balance—especially attractive for young professionals and families.
 Disclaimer: the tool reports average salaries, which are only rough estimates and likely based on skewed data.

 ---